-“Yes dear?” asked Mrs. A., who was delighted at the thought of a face-off and a possible skirmish.
+“Yes dear?” asked Mrs. A, who was delighted at the thought of a face-off and a possible skirmish.
 Anything to break up the monotony of a dull afternoon.

 “Well,” began Erin.
-“I have had some experience with this particular bell tower design, and several people have questioned its, its, its …”
+“I have some experience with this bell tower design, and several people have questioned its, its, its …”

-Justin Mancinni had a different set of plans that his team was working on.
-Erin had no idea that while her crusade would gain points for bravery, it was a completely empty pursuit.
+Justin Mancinni had a different set of plans that his team was working on, and Erin had no idea that while her crusade would gain points for bravery, it was a completely empty pursuit.

 “Young miss,” began Professor Brown, “Where did you say you graduated from?
 And what research are you referring to?”

-Erin had no university degree and no documented research, save the sound of Clerry’s voice saying “Damned stupid bell tower!”
+Erin had no university degree and no research, save the sound of Clerry’s voice saying “Damned stupid bell tower!”

-“Dear God Almighty,” thought Erin.
+“Dear God Almighty” thought Erin.
 “What have I done?”
 She looked like a deer caught in the headlights of an oncoming automobile, frozen and unable to save herself.

 She started slowly and little by little gained her confidence and the attention of the room.
-She only stuck to what she knew and referred to Clerry as the “skilled trades worker” and Father Michael as “the client”.
+She only stuck to what she knew and referred to Clerry as the “skilled trades” and Father Michael as “the client”.

 She pointed to the slide that showed the damage and mould on the crossbeams.
 She said it was due to poor drainage and to the fractures in the stone where the water had seeped in and frozen.
 She carefully told her story, a bit too dramatic at times, but she made it clear that the design required a second look.